Call Now Request FREE consultation - 1866-758-4529

 Testing of Truck Drivers

-For more than 30 years, the Federal Motor Carrier Safety Administration has set rules for drug and alcohol testing that covers commercial truck and bus drivers.
+For decades, the Federal Motor Carrier Safety Administration has had rules for drug and alcohol testing for commercial truck and bus drivers.

-Maintaining a commercial driver’s license (CDL) requires adherence to Department of Transportation (DOT) drug-testing requirements, which are crucial for ensuring driver safety and the operational legitimacy of motor carriers.
+Having a commercial driver’s license (CDL) requires compliance with Department of Transportation (DOT) drug testing requirements, which is critical for driver safety and motor carrier legitimacy.

 The Importance of Drug and Alcohol Testing in the Trucking Industry